 - The perps in Columbo usually think that their plans are pretty damn foolproof, actually, and that this shabby little detective has no chance of uncovering them.
 Unfortunately for them, Columbo has a tendency to prove them very wrong with his own cunning plans.

-- Criminal Minds: In the fourth season episode "Masterpiece", Jason Alexander plays a serial killer who confesses to Agent Rossi that he's committed seven murders and is about to kill five more people, unless the BAU can find where he's hidden his victims.
+- In the fourth season episode "Masterpiece", Jason Alexander plays a serial killer who confesses to Agent Rossi that he's committed seven murders and is about to kill five more people, unless the BAU can find where he's hidden his victims.
 He does this as a massive Take That to Rossi himself, who caught his serial-killer brother and watched as he was executed.
 It does not end well for him - Rossi lets him believe he's won, confess his entire scheme, and then reveals he's recorded the entire thing.
 And his team is fine, thank you very much, he knew the place was booby-trapped.
 This is why one does not threaten Rossi's "family".

 - In the episode "Lessons Learned," Gideon tricks a terror suspect by altering his sense of time.
 Done more cleverly than most as he doesn't use a clock.
 Over a 48 hour period he slightly alters the man's prayer times.
 At the end they convince him the attack has already happened and get him to reveal the real target in time.

-- Any time on Doctor Who that someone tries to play the Daleks or Cybermen for personal gain.
+- Any time that someone tries to play the Daleks or Cybermen for personal gain.
 In those cases they usually forget that the races in question have very straight-forward goals (exterminate everything and assimilate everything, respectively), and so are not as vulnerable to convoluted maneuvering from anyone who isn't The Doctor.

 - Inverted in "The Five Doctors", where the Master, knowing that the Cybermen will kill him once he has outlived his usefulness, leads them all into a death trap once they have outlived theirs.